DDW Home > Source Protection

 Utah has significant reserves of natural gas and oil.
 Hydraulic fracturing and horizontal drilling are important technologies which enable increased production of these essential natural resources.
 In Utah, we currently use about 2000 wells and springs as public drinking water supplies; and 33 of those wells and springs, in 22 public water systems, are located within recognized oil and gas fields.

-The Utah Division of Oil, Gas and Mining provides information about the process of hydraulic fracturing, and about a new Utah hydraulic fracturing rule which became effective November 1, 2012.
-This rule requires well operators to report the type and amount of chemicals used in hydraulic fracturing operations to the FracFocus chemical disclosure registry within 60 days of when the hydraulic fracturing work is performed.
+The Utah Division of Oil, Gas, and Mining provides information regarding hydraulic fracturing in Utah.
+Well operators in Utah are required to report the type and amount of chemicals used in hydraulic fracturing operations to the FracFocus chemical disclosure registry within 60 days of when the hydraulic fracturing work is performed.

 The U.S. Environmental Protection Agency (EPA) also provides information on natural gas extraction and hydraulic fracturing.
 The EPA is currently studying hydraulic fracturing and potential impacts on drinking water.